peterc/pismo/README.markdown

 There are some shortcomings or problems that I'm aware of and am going to pursue:

-* I do not know how Pismo fares on Rubinius or other versions of 1.9 (e.g. 1.9.2) yet
+* I do not know how Pismo fares on Rubinius
+* pismo requires Bundler - get it :-)
 * pismo does not install on JRuby due to a problem in the fast-stemmer dependency
 * Some users have had issues with using Pismo from irb.
 This appears to be related to Nokogiri use causing a segfault
 * The "Reader" content extraction algorithm is not perfect.
 It can sometimes return crap and can barf on certain types of characters for sentence extraction